DanieleDidino/toxic_comment_clf/README.md

 - **Learning Rate**: Controls the step size during training (typical range: 0.0001-0.01).
 - **Batch Size**: Number of samples per batch during training (typical range: 16-128).
 - **Dropout Rate**: Prevents overfitting by randomly dropping units during training (typical range: 0.2-0.5).

-The hyperparameter search was conducted using Weights & Biases.
-The search results for the selected CNN+GRU model, as well as for other models that were not chosen, can be found [here](https://wandb.ai/daniele-didino/toxic_comment_clf).

 **Selected Hyperparameters**:
 - **Embedding Dimension**: 50